Power of Attorney FAQs

-Springing POAs "spring" into action when certain circumstances are met, such as you become incapacitated.
+Springing POAs "spring" into action when certain circumstances are met, such as when you become incapacitated.

 An executor is a person or professional executor who is appointed to carry out the terms of your Will.
 Tasks include organizing assets and paying your debts.
 Once debts and financial obligations are met, they distribute your remaining assets.
 Depending on the size of your estate, this can be a challenging task.
 To help ease the burden of families and to minimize family disputes, many often hire a professional executor.
 Professional executors cost about three to five percent of the estate.

 You'll want to choose someone you can trust with your personal information while you are alive and after you pass.
-In the Digital Assets Addendum include:
+The Digital Assets Addendum will include: